-Microfiber cloths have become one of those household items people can’t live without.
+Microfiber cloths have become household items people can’t live without.
 They are small but mighty cleaners!
 Microfiber cloths are absorbent, attract dust easily, and can make greasy appliances sparkle.
 They are also reusable and machine washable.

 People have found toilet bowl cleaner so valuable that it’s a must-have in all cleaning kits.
 Other than cleaning your toilet bowl, toilet cleaner effectively cleans grout and removes soap buildup on shower walls.